gurcangulec/gurcangulec.github.io/_posts/2020-07-19-day-4-100-days-of-swiftui.md

 image: 100-days-of-swiftui2.jpg
 ---

-I already failed to keep my promise to myself about completing a day of [100 Days of SwiftUI – Hacking with Swift](https://www.hackingwithswift.com/100/swiftui) and writing a blog post.
+I already failed to keep my promise to myself about completing a day of [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) and writing a blog post.
 But I don’t give up just yet.

 At first I planned to combine two days in this post, but then I decided to go day by day, even though some posts might be short.